vmmc2/Senbonzakura/README.md

 a: int[] = "Hello";
 ```
 * __String literals may not span multiple lines in the source file.__
-* __Like character literals, each character of a string literal must be a legal Unicode character.__
 * An array of arbitrary length ```n```, whose cells are not initialized, may be created at the point of declaration by including the length in the declaration of the array.
 * __The length is not part of the array’s type and it need not be a constant.__
 * __Use of uninitialized array cells has undefined results (i.e., it is considered undefined behavior).__